 Hospital Information System General Requirements– An Overview

-Globizs, as an IT leader helps its clients in going through the transformation by designing and developing software that helps increased the productivity of the establishment as a whole.
-Our software are safe and secure.
+Globizs, as an IT leader, helps its clients in going through the transformation by designing and developing software that helps increase the productivity of the establishment as a whole.
+Our software is safe and secure.
 We take data management, privacy and security of our clients as a priority.
 The design and development of the software are taken up with due consideration for adaptability and flexibility from a users perspective.

 Our software development process for Hospital Information System takes into consideration, the following below points which helps us in delivering value for money and satisfaction to our clients:

-Quick registration for emergency patient. – use of “break-the-glass feature”, with due record of who did what, when and why (the reason for this action).
+- Quick registration for the emergency patient. – use of “break-the-glass feature”, with a due record of who did what, when and why (the reason for this action).